 - Fill out and submit a daily Campus Access Health Checklist form

 Students will receive instructions by email on how to access these materials once they are available.

 If employees or students have travelled to an area in the last 14-days identified as restricted by the federal or provincial government, they must report this on their Campus Access Health Checklist document and may be required to quarantine as per government recommendations.

-Our campus shops and labs are going to look a little different this fall.
+Our campus shops and labs are going to look a little different this spring and summer.

 Safety plans will be in place to facilitate safe and efficient learning and support service environments for programs prior to students and employees accessing campus for hands-on learning that cannot be completed online.

 Signage and floor markers will be installed for physical distancing and to direct faculty and students.
 This includes hallways, stairwells, elevators, shop and lab spaces.